githubtraining/training-manual/book/README.md

 ## Welcome to GitHub

-> Note: This version of the manual is newer, and contains activities from our new curriculum.
-You can find the [legacy version of our training manual here](https://githubtraining.github.io/training-manual/legacy-manual.pdf).

-You can download a PDF version of this manual [here](https://githubtraining.github.io/training-manual/GH4D.pdf).

 Today you will embark on an exciting new adventure: learning how to use Git and GitHub.

 As we move through today's materials, please keep in mind: this class is for you!
 Be sure to follow along, try the activities, and ask lots of questions!